Garrus Vakarian: Mass Effect

-Garrus first appeared in the 2007 Mass Effect, as a squadmate.
-After the first mission, the player encounters his case against Saren being dropped by C-Sec officials, despite Garrus's objections.
-Garrus decides to continue working on the case anyway, and can be found in the Med Clinic after speaking to Harkin.
-If the player goes to the Med Clinic, they will encounter Dr. Chloe Michel being threatened by thugs, who Garrus will shoot after Shepard distracts them.
-If the player does not go to the Med Clinic but recruits Wrex, Garrus will appear later and ask to join the Normandy's crew; however, the player may refuse him, and thus go through the game without him.
-If the player does recruit him, Garrus can be found in the Normandy and be talked with after each main mission for new information about himself.
-If the player continues doing this, Garrus will eventually tell Shepard of Dr. Saleon, a salarian geneticist using his employees as test tubes to grow spare organs in who escaped from Garrus long ago; the player may then choose to hunt down Saleon and take him out.
+Garrus first appeared in the 2007 game Mass Effect as a squadmate.
+After the first mission, the player encounters his case against Saren being dropped by C-Sec officials, despite Garrus' objections.
+Determined to continue his investigation, Garrus can be found in the Med Clinic after speaking to Harkin.
+If the player goes to the Med Clinic, they will encounter Dr. Chloe Michel being threatened by thugs, whom Garrus will shoot after Shepard distracts them.
+If the player does not go to the Med Clinic but recruits Wrex first, Garrus will appear later and ask to join the Normandy's crew; the player may refuse to recruit him, and thus go through the game without him.
+If the player does recruit him, Garrus can be found in the Normandy's storage bay and talked with after each main mission for new information about himself.
+Eventually, Garrus will inform Shepard of Dr. Saleon, a salarian geneticist using his employees to grow spare organs.
+Dr. Saleon, who escaped from Garrus long ago, may then be hunted down by the player.

 Mass Effect 2

-Garrus then returns in Mass Effect 2, regardless of whether he was recruited in the first game.
-After the player arrives at Omega and begins the mission to recruit Archangel, they discover he is currently under attack by all of the mercenary groups on the station and that they must rescue him.
-When they reach him, Archangel takes off his helmet and reveals himself to be Garrus.
+Garrus returns in Mass Effect 2, regardless of whether he was recruited in the first game.
+After the player arrives at Omega and begins the mission to recruit Archangel, they discover that Archangel is currently under attack by all of the mercenary groups on the station.
+When they rescue him, Archangel takes off his helmet and reveals himself to be Garrus.
 At the end of the mission, Garrus is shot by the gunship's mass accelerator cannons and receives scars; Garrus can then be found in the Normandy and talked to for information, as well as brought out for missions as a squad member.
-If the player continues to talk with Garrus, he will reveal he has new information on Sidonis – the turian who betrayed Garrus's original team fighting the mercenaries on Omega, leading to all of their deaths.
+If the player continues to talk with Garrus, he will reveal he has new information on Sidonis – the turian who betrayed Garrus' original team fighting the mercenaries on Omega, leading to all of their deaths.
 The player can then choose to help Garrus find Sidonis and help him kill him, or, after seeing that Sidonis is now immensely regretful for his actions and depressed, convince Garrus to spare his life.
-Alternatively, the player can just not do the mission.
+Alternatively, the player can refuse to do the mission.
 After this mission is completed and if the player is playing a female Shepard, they may pursue a romance with the character.
-During the last mission of the game, various members of the squad can end up killed, Garrus included; Garrus's likelihood of dying increases if the Sidonis mission is not done.
+During the last mission of the game, various members of the squad can end up killed, Garrus included; Garrus' likelihood of dying increases if the Sidonis mission is not done.